 Speaking of transport, this is, in fact, the most expensive shuttle we had on this trip coming from Copan, Honduras.
 I haven’t checked the bus when making the itinerary.
 So we found out that no buses are going to Rio Dulce.
 Bummer!

 The sudden uncontrollable anxiety doesn’t know what to do or how we reach our next destination.
 We’ve booked all the accommodation on this trip, no show, no refund.
 So our best bet is to hire a private hotel in Copan, Honduras, for 160 US dollars.

 It was like someone saying, take it or leave it, or you will be stranded.
-The trip from Copan Honduras takes 5 hours, which include a border check.
-In spite of the fact, it is an expensive trip we have no regret of coming to Rio Dulce.
-It is the place I like the most despite its remoteness location.
+The trip from Copan, Honduras, takes 5 hours, which includes a border check.
+Even though it is an expensive trip, we have no regret about coming to Rio Dulce.
+It is the place I like the most despite its remote location.

 Where to stay and what to do in Rio Dulce?

-We spent one night in Rio Dulce, a foolish plan coming a long way with an expensive transfer, but from here, we are going to Flores.
-It is, in fact, after reviewing our itinerary, we have one night left.
+We spent one night in Rio Dulce, a silly plan coming a long way with an expensive transfer, but from here, we are going to Flores.
+It is, in fact, after reviewing our itinerary, that we have one night left.

 Going on a river tour